About the course

 - Enhanced disclosure from the Disclosure and Barring Service.

 In addition to the entry requirement above, we also advise that you spend some time gaining experience in a primary school in Key Stage 1 and 2 to give you a greater insight into your career choice and help you decide whether teaching is right for you.
-You must have a minimum of 20 days school based experience to be considered for the programme.
 Other areas of relevant experience may also support your application.

 About the training provider